 Additionally, check out this blog post about why you should have a company blog for a step by step guide on how to write SEO-boosting content for your business.

 Once you have solid content, you need to refine your URL structures.
 It’s always beneficial to have a default URL structure you use when creating new links.
 Your structure should include an informational hierarchy, meaning that the URL is chronologically structured in the same order these pages appear on your website.
-For example, if I were directing the user to TruBrand’s Marketing Services page, the URL would be structured as Homepage>Marketing Services Page because that’s the order in which the user needs to click to get to that page.
+For example, if I were directing the user to TruBrand’s Marketing Services page, the URL would be structured as Homepage>Marketing Services Page because that’s how the user needs to click to get to that page.
 Using that order, the URL would appear as such:

 https:// trubrandmarketing.com /marketing-services/